ayushjaiz/Life_Line/README.md

 # Key Features

 1 Hospitals/User data will be safe and confidential</br>
-2 Also notify for the blood camps ongoing as well as upcoming</br>
+2 Notifies for the ongoing as well as upcoming blood camps</br>
 3 Get the update on one click</br>
-4 Track user who is coming and do live Chat</br>
+4 Track incoming user</br>
+5 Live chat feature avaliable

 # Instruction to run the code